Andrettin/Wyrmsun/readme.txt

 - 1.6.1
 -----------------------------------------------------------------------

+* Grand Strategy
+- Fixed crash which happened if the player attacked an empty province with the automatic battles option disabled.

 * Units
 - Germanic (and Teuton) Skutans, Dwarven Scouts, Dwarven Gryphon Riders and Goblin Archers now have 1 more damage.